Updated January 2024

 This decision is binding in the UK and affects all employers.
 However, the decision goes further than the UK’s Working Time Regulations require at the moment, but UK employment tribunals must interpret the legislation in accordance with CJEU decisions.
 Therefore Employers should have systems in place to measure all the hours their staff work, not just those hours that are set out in their contract of employment.
 The CJEU also said that employers cannot avoid having these systems in place because they are too expensive to implement!

 However….. the UK Government had intervened in this case to argue against the CJEU outcome and the UK will need to amend the Working Time Regulations to comply with this decision (and could face infringement proceedings from the European Commission if they fail to do this).
 Because of the UK Government’s opposition to this decision and because of Brexit it looks unlikely the UK Government will amend the WTR any time soon!
 There would also need to be updated guidance from the Health & Safety Executive!

-You can read our full advice about the Working Time Regulations – holidays, rest breaks – here.
+These changes were confirmed in new legislation, effective from 1st January 2024, that is effective in Great Britain (England, Scotland, Wales), which you can read about in our full advice about the Working Time Regulations – holidays, rest breaks – here.